Ahmed-Ibrahim99/Spring-Hibernate/README.md

 ## Custom Hibernate Configuration

 This project uses a custom Hibernate configuration to connect to the H2 in-memory database and perform CRUD operations.
-The custom configuration is defined in the `CrudRepository.java` file, which is located in the `com.example.demo.config` package.
+The custom configuration is defined in the `CrudRepository.java` file, which is located in the `com/example/Hibernate/config` package.

 In this configuration, we define the following Hibernate properties: